Weighing of souls

 Archangel Michael is commonly depicted holding scales to weigh the souls of people on Judgement Day.

 The weighing of souls (psychostasia) is a religious motif in which a person's life is assessed by weighing their soul (or some other part of them) immediately before or after death in order to judge their fate.
-This motif is seen in medieval Christianity.
+This motif is seen in medieval Christianity and ancient Egyptian mythology.

 Ancient Egyptian religion

 In Egypt, this concept of a judgement after life to determine the fate of the living is first seen in the Old Kingdom around 2800 B.C.E.
-It was first imagined as a weighing in the Coffin Texts during the Middle Kingdom (2160-1580 B.C.E.).
-The most well known form of the ceremony, where people's hearts are weighed on a scale against a feather, is found in the Book of the Dead during the New Kingdom (1580-1090 B.C.E).
+It was first imagined as a weighing in the Coffin Texts during the Middle Kingdom (2160–1580 B.C.E.).
+The most well known form of the ceremony, where people's hearts are weighed on a scale against a feather, is found in the Book of the Dead during the New Kingdom (1580–1090 B.C.E).

 The Weighing of the Heart would take place in Duat (the Underworld), in which the dead were judged by Anubis, using a feather, representing Ma'at, the goddess of truth and justice responsible for maintaining order in the universe.
 The heart was the seat of the life-spirit (ka).
 Hearts heavier than the feather of Ma'at were rejected and eaten by Ammit, the Devourer of Souls.